WendellAdriel/larastart/README.md

-  help             Displays help for a command list             Lists commands make make:all         Wrapper to run all the other commands at once make:api         Generates API from a resource file make:migration   Generates Migrations from a resource file make:model       Generates Models from a resource file make:seed        Generates Seeds from the spreadsheet file
+  help             Displays help for a command list             Lists commands make make:all         Wrapper to run all the other commands (except seeds) at once make:api         Generates API from a resource file make:migration   Generates Migrations from a resource file make:model       Generates Models from a resource file make:transformer Generates Transformers make:seed        Generates Seeds from the spreadsheet file
 ```